EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 - Access to scalable storage: selected storage spaces of EGI DataHub are directly available under the `datahub` folder, simplifying the access to shared data from Binder notebooks.
-- Guaranteed capacity: environments are guaranteed 2GB of RAM and can reach 4GB as maximum.
+- Guaranteed capacity: environments have 2GB of RAM guaranteed and can reach 4GB as maximum.
 - Persistent sessions: There is no hard limit on the session time per user, although sessions will be shut down automatically after 1 hour of inactivity